TrebledJ/musescore-navigation/README.md

 # musescore-navigation
-Feature-rich navigation plugin set for MuseScore.
-Jump around like a deranged person walking bare foot on a hot beach.
+Feature-rich navigation plugins for MuseScore.
+Jump around like a deranged person walking barefoot on a hot beach.

 Inspired by common IDE functionality/extensions, these plugins are intended for composers, arrangers, and—well, MuseScore users in general—enhancing the quality of life of navigating and editing scores.